NSW ROUTE NUMBERING:

 Length: 300km

-Southern Terminus: Great Western Hwy (NR32), Marrangaroo (7km W Lithgow)
+Southern Terminus: Great Western Highway, Marrangaroo (7km W Lithgow)

-RTA Internal Classification: State Highway No. 18 (Golden Highway section is part of State Highway No. 27)
+Roads Act 1993 Classification: Highway No. 18 (Golden Highway section is part of Highway No. 27)

 Focal Points: Lithgow, Mudgee, Gulgong, Dunedoo, Mendooran, Gilgandra